-4.5 12.
-The use of the ADS Documentation: shall be supported by The ADS manufacturer / vehicle manufacturer (as appropriate) should documentation and create documentation available for audit on: tools to facilitate the • Its intended educational approach: user in understanding • Theoretical and practical training the functionality and • How its HMI design aligns with common HMI and operation of the system. interaction • Owner's manual describing at least: • An operational description of ADS' (features) capabilities and limitations (the information should also refer to specific scenarios) • A description of the roles and responsibility of driver/user and ADS when an ADS (feature) is on/off • A description on the permitted transitions of roles and the procedure for those transitions • A general overview of NDRA allowed when an ADS feature is active Tools (in-vehicle): • The ADS supports the user in correct operation (coaching) • The ADS gives prompt feedback on erroneous operation 13.
-The integration of an • The entire HMI design should be defined and the integration with ADS which permits a ADS HMI assured by analysis and/or test. transition of control • The vehicle and ADS HMI needs to take into account potential with the entire vehicle impairments of users (such as colour blindness, impaired hearing) HMI shall be assured which do not require specific hardware adaptations of the vehicle.
-ADS manufacturers • Analyses of user needs and risk, setting safety and usability shall follow a human objectives, as well as specifying user requirements and ensuring user centred design process understanding and context of the vehicle. • Producing design solutions to meet these requirements (footnote) • Conducting evaluations, particularly real world testing on real users (i.e., not the engineers developing the products) • Human factors design and testing activities should be assigned to qualified personnel, with clearly defined roles and responsibilities, including process oversight and sign-off.
-Device performance should be monitored in the field and this information should be used to set future design targets and evaluate designs against these requirements.
-1 1 acorgano aguinot moso requiremento.
+- The ADS may momentarily delay deactivation of driving control when immediate human resumption of control could compromise safety. - The ADS shall provide clear, specific feedback of the completion of a user initiated take over. - The clear and specific feedback shall be a pass/fail criterion - The user initiated take over shall return to a common default user role being the driver. - This shall normally be a fully engaged driver without any control assistance systems with the exception of mandated systems (conventional driver) - o Common default user role to be a pass/fail criterion shall docu tools user the f be supported by amentation and a to facilitate the in understanding functionality and ation of the system.
+Documentation: The ADS manufacturer / vehicle manufacturer (as appropriate) should create documentation available for audit on: Its intended educational approach: How its HMI design aligns with common HMI and interaction Owner's manual describing at least: An operational description of ADS' (features) capabilities and limitations (the information should also refer to specific scenarios) A description of the roles and responsibility of driver/user and ADS when an ADS (feature) is on/off A description on the permitted transitions of roles and the procedure for those transitions A general overview of NDRA allowed when an ADS feature is active Tools (in-vehicle): The ADS supports the user in correct operation (coaching) The ADS gives prompt feedback on erroneous operation ADS trans with which permits a The entire HMI design should be defined and the integration with ADS HMI assured by analysis and/or test.
+The vehicle and ADS HMI needs to take into account potential impairments of users (such as colour blindness, impaired hearing) which do not require specific hardware adaptations of the vehicle. shall centr of th follow a human red design process e vehicle. anote) Analyses of user needs and risk, setting safety and usability objectives, as well as specifying user requirements and ensuring user understanding and context Producing design solutions to meet these requirements Conducting evaluations, particularly real world testing on real users (i.e., not the engineers developing the products) Human factors design and testing activities should be assigned to qualified personnel, with clearly defined roles and responsibilities, including process oversight and sign-off.
+Device performance should be monitored in the field and this information should be used to set future design targets and evaluate designs against these requirements.2